Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Study and Results

 \subsection{Comments on Numerical Aspects}

-In the present study, values of $N_x \in [48, 128]$ and $N_t \in [48, 128]$ were used, respectively, in the truncation of the spatial Fourier series expansion \refEqn{eqn:xFseries} and the representation \refEqn{eqn:am_ansatz}.
+Values of $N_x \in [48, 128]$ and $N_t \in [48, 128]$ were used, respectively, in the truncation of the spatial Fourier series expansion \refEqn{eqn:xFseries} and the representation \refEqn{eqn:am_ansatz}.
 (For comparison, values of $N_x=32$ and $N_t = 48, 64$ were used in the preceding study \cite{lopez05}.)
 The number of terms $N_x$, $N_t$ in each expansion was chosen so that the solutions had a decay of at least $10^{-6}$ in their spatial and temporal spectra.
 The resulting number of unknowns for the system $\Feqzero$ of nonlinear algebraic equations \refEqn{eqn:cgle_nleqns} ranged between 4,000 and 32,260.

-To solve the linear systems in \refEqn{eqn:sub_linear_sys} (related to the construction of the matrix $\M_s^{-1} \M_r$ and vector $\M_s^{-1} b$ in \refEqn{eqn:underdet_sys3}) using the {GMRES} iterative solver from the Meschach library \cite{meschach}, we set a tolerance of $10^{-9}$ for the residual $||\M_s\tilde{\x}_{{\sss k}} - \tilde{b}_{{\sss k}}||_2$ and a maximum of 3,000 {GMRES} iterations.
-(Recall that the solution of said linear systems is needed for the computation of the Newton step, as defined by \refEqn{eqn:underdet_sys3}.)
+To solve the linear systems $\M_s\tilde{\x}_{{\sss k}} = \tilde{b}_{{\sss k}}$ using the {GMRES} iterative solver from the Meschach library \cite{meschach}, we set a tolerance of $10^{-9}$ for the residual $||\M_s\tilde{\x}_{{\sss k}} - \tilde{b}_{{\sss k}}||_2$ and a maximum of 3,000 {GMRES} iterations.
+Recall that the solution of said linear systems is needed for the computation of the Newton step, as described in Section~\ref{sec:continuation_procedure} and the associated Appendix~\ref{app:newton_step}.
 The number of iterations taken by the {GMRES} solver to meet the specified residual tolerance ranged between 90 and 2,700.
-In terms of actual computing time (on a ThinkPad W530 personal workstation with 2.70 {GHz} processor speed), this translated to fractions of a second on the lower end to around 45-60 seconds on the higher end for the total time taken to compute the Newton step using \refEqn{eqn:underdet_sys3}.
-Occasionally the maximum number of {GMRES} iterations was reached for (a subset of) the four linear systems in \refEqn{eqn:sub_linear_sys} (related to the construction of the matrix $\M_s^{-1} \M_r$ and vector $\M_s^{-1} b$ in \refEqn{eqn:underdet_sys3}).
-In this case the computation of the Newton step was reported as failed to the main numerical continuation routine.
+In terms of actual computing time (on a ThinkPad W530 personal workstation with 2.70 {GHz} processor speed), this translated to fractions of a second on the lower end to around 45-60 seconds on the higher end for the total time taken to compute the Newton step.
+Occasionally the maximum number of {GMRES} iterations was reached, in which case the computation of the Newton step was reported as failed to the main numerical continuation routine.
 However, in most cases convergence to the desired residual tolerance was reached with under 2,000 {GMRES} iterations.
 Solution of the system of nonlinear algebraic equations typically took 2--6 iterations for Newton's method (a maximum of 10 Newton iterations was set).
 Upon convergence of Newton's method, the residual $||\F||_2$ was on the order of $10^{-7}$ or less.